CLI Overview

 SPL Compatibility Hints

-When using file/stdin query mode, LynxDB detects common Splunk SPL1 syntax and prints compatibility hints to stderr:
+When using file or stdin query mode, LynxDB detects several common Splunk-style patterns and prints compatibility hints to stderr.

 hint: "index=main" is Splunk SPL syntax.
 In LynxDB SPL2, use "FROM main" instead.

-This helps users transitioning from Splunk.
-Run lynxdb examples for a full SPL2 cookbook.
+Run lynxdb examples for a built-in query cookbook.